-A student intending to withdraw from the University, even for one or two semesters, must participate in an exit interview with the Residence Hall Director, Student Success Advisor or Assistant Dean of Students.
+A student intending to withdraw from the University, even for one or two semesters, must participate in an exit interview with the Student Success Advisor.
 Failure to officially withdraw will result in forfeiture of the general expense deposit.
-Students withdrawing at the end of a semester or in intervals between regular semesters should contact the Center for Student Success.
+Students withdrawing at the end of a semester, or in intervals between regular semesters, should contact their Student Success Advisors.

 A student who has been receiving any type of federal loan prior to withdrawing from the University must also complete a Loan Exit Interview with the Financial Aid Office.
-The Stafford Loan Exit Interview may be completed online at studentloans.gov (contact the Financial Aid Office with questions) and the Perkins Loan Exit Interview may be completed online at www.ecsi.net (contact the

-Financial Aid Office with questions).
+The Stafford Loan Exit Interview may be completed online at studentloans.gov (contact the Financial Aid Office with questions) and the Perkins Loan Exit Interview may be completed online at www.ecsi.net (contact the Financial Aid Office with questions).
 Adjustments to the student's aid may be necessary when the student does not complete a semester for which aid is given.
 This in turn may leave a balance owed to the University (payable to the Student Accounts Office).
 In addition, a student who withdraws from the University should also be aware that when satisfactory academic progress for Financial Aid is checked in May, he/she may fall short of the required credits or cumulative GPA (CGPA) to be eligible to receive aid again.
 The student will be sent a notification of this deficiency even though the student has withdrawn, so that he/she has the opportunity to correct the situation.
 For more information on this, please check "Measurement of Academic Progress" and "Grade Point Average Requirements" in the Financial Assistance section of the catalog.